habring/cnn_regularity/README.md

 ```
 poetry run python evaluate_unet.py
 ```
-This will reproduce the u-net results and store them in the folder `data/results/unet`.
-When running the code for the first time, this might take a while as the pre-trained u-nets will be downloaded from [Zenodo](https://zenodo.org/record/7784039#.ZCVGjR5ByXI).
+This will reproduce the U-net results and store them in the folder `data/results/unet`.
+When running the code for the first time, this might take a while as the pre-trained U-nets will be downloaded from [Zenodo](https://zenodo.org/record/7784039#.ZCVGjR5ByXI).
+Among the stored files you will find individual images of all reconstructions as well as two images containing a comparison of all results similar to the ones shown in the paper.
+The comparison images are named `comparison_resolutions.png` and `comparison_weight_decays.png`.

 ## Network Training